Good ‘n messy

 I did not want to try this unappetizing chocolate, but I take judging seriously, so I took a piece that included parts of the desiccated looking dried fruits on top.
 To start, it was bad chocolate with a sugary, grainy texture.
 But worse than that it tasted like hard boiled eggs, then bitter grapefruit.

 “Healthy” chocolate is a significant trend in chocolate today (witness The Good Chocolate mentioned earlier), but decorating a subpar bar with superfoods that don’t taste good in themselves is a mistake.
 And if they were going for a breakfast bar, I suggest sticking to cereal.

 You can read the entire list of this year’s Top Chocolate Bar award winners on the International Chocolate Salon site.

 A writer/designer, Nancy lives in Oakland with Ronnie (AKA cacaopod), her husband of many years & fellow chocolate enthusiast.

 Date posted: November 8, 2020.
-This entry was posted in Featured, Front page, Listed chocolatier, Local chocolate, San Francisco chocolate and tagged 17 Rocks, Baetz Chocolates, blueberry, bourbon, brute cocoa powder, cacao nibs, caramel, cardamom, currants, erythritol, For Pete’s Sake Chocolate, gold leaf, hazelnut, Himalayan salt, honey, mesquite powder, Michael's Chocolates, Moser Roth Privat Chocolatiers, Panache Chocolatier, Papua New Guinea, pecan, salal berries, sea salt, smoke, stevia, stone ground, The Good Chocolate, Wildwood Chocolate.
+This entry was posted in Featured, Front page, Listed chocolatier, Local chocolate, San Francisco chocolate and tagged 17 Rocks, Aldi, Baetz Chocolates, blueberry, bourbon, brute cocoa powder, cacao nibs, caramel, cardamom, currants, erythritol, For Pete’s Sake Chocolate, gold leaf, hazelnut, Himalayan salt, honey, mesquite powder, Michael's Chocolates, Moser Roth Privat Chocolatiers, Panache Chocolatier, Papua New Guinea, pecan, salal berries, sea salt, smoke, stevia, stone ground, The Good Chocolate, Wildwood Chocolate.
 Bookmark the permalink.